Sequential Subspace Noise Injection Prevents Accuracy Collapse in Certified Unlearning: Algorithm Motivation

+This inequality holds for \emph{any} number of unlearning steps $T$.
 The full dependence of the minimal step count $T(\sigma^2)$ on the noise level is derived in Appendix~\ref{app:lower-bound}.
 In particular, in the first regime $\tfrac{\lambda C_0}{C_1}\in(0,1)$ and for the minimal feasible noise $\sigma^2_{\min}$, the required number of steps is

 \end{theorem}